a-maier/cres/Readme.md

 See the [`env_logger` crate](https://crates.io/crates/env_logger/) for a
 comprehensive documentation.

-By default, `cres` uses all available cores.
+By default, `cres` uses as many cores as possible.
 For small event samples, limiting the number of threads can be faster.
-You can set the number of threads with the `RAYON_NUM_THREADS` environment variable.
+You can set the number of threads with the `--threads` command line option or with the `RAYON_NUM_THREADS` environment variable.

 Use as a library
 ----------------